AmazeeLabs/gatsby-starter-amazee/docs/environment.md

 - `/.environments/dev.env`: Environment variables neeeded for the shared development environment.

 - `/.environments/prod.env`: Environment variables needed for the production environment.

-There is one special variable, called `CURRENT_APP_ENV`, that is used to indicate the current environment and control which of the environment-specific settings in `/.environments` are used.
-This variable defaults to `local`.
-Setting this variable in a `/.environments/*.env` file will have no effect, so environments should ensure the `CURRENT_APP_ENV` variable is set by other means.

 Environment variables loaded from the above files will be available in JavaScript inside the `process.env` object.